 What do you say when a potential client asks if you get discounts or if you will negotiate prices with wedding vendors?

 If budget conscious brides are your target and you have pre-arranged for other vendors (who have the same target market) to offer discounts to your clients, then you can tell potential clients that you already have arranged for certain vendors to offer discounted services to your clients.

-- Newer vendors are more likely to offer discounts.
+Newer vendors are more likely to offer discounts.
 Established vendors with solid reputations may not offer any kind of discounts or upgrades.

-- If you aren’t comfortable asking for discounts or negotiating contract prices, be clear with potential clients that you do not generally ask for discounts.
+If you aren’t comfortable asking for discounts or negotiating contract prices, be clear with potential clients that you do not generally ask for discounts.
 Another way to overcome this is to tell clients that you recommend the best vendors in their price point which will save money and time.

-- Consider how you would feel if a venue or another vendor constantly asked you to discount your rates for planning services.
+Consider how you would feel if a venue or another vendor constantly asked you to discount your rates for planning services.

 My philosophy in my own event planning business is that you get what you pay for.
 We very rarely ask vendors to give discounts.
-Both my team and myself are upfront about this during consultations with potential clients.
+Both my team and I are upfront about this during consultations with potential clients.
 We do not discount our own prices and do not expect our preferred vendors to either.

 How do you feel about negotiating prices with vendors?
 Like it or hate it?
 Please share your thoughts in the comments.